Business Guide for Property Tax

 Furnished Holiday Lettings (FHLs)

 Property businesses which comply with the relevant conditions can qualify for some very important tax concessions.
 FHLs are treated for tax purposes as if they were trades.
-Unlike other domestic lettings, the expenses can include capital allowances on furniture and kitchen equipment.
+The expenses can include capital allowances on furniture and kitchen equipment.
 The income counts as earnings for pension contribution purposes and there are other advantages relating to the disposal of such properties.

 Tuchbands have a wealth of expertise in property tax.
 We can help to minimise your tax liability, ensuring that you utilise any allowable expenses and tax reliefs that may be available.